mhall-simon/python/modules/module-09/README.md

 This notebook covers the foundations of multivariate linear regression in Python using the Statsmodels package!

+### Part C: Linear Regression with Nonlinear Relationships

+#### mod9_top1_ptC_linear_reg_nonlinear_relationships.ipynb

+This notebook covers how to use the log and power functions to make non-linear relationships approximately non-linear.

 ## Topic 2: Simulation Modeling: Monte Carlo & Markov Chains

 ### Part A: Background Materials For Simulations, Monte Carlo, and Markov Chains